Originally posted on the Bibles for America Blog.

 What is consecration?

 In religion, the word consecration is commonly used in reference to the official ordaining of a person to be a pastor, priest, or missionary.
 This use implies that consecration is something that’s reserved for a special category of people.
-But the New Testament reveals that it’s something that every believer in Christ can, and should, experience.
+But the New Testament reveals that consecration is something that every believer in Christ can, and should, experience.

 Consecration is also not something only for knowledgeable or spiritually mature Christians.
 Rather, we all need to consecrate ourselves to the Lord in order to deepen our personal knowledge of Christ and grow in the divine life, even if we’ve only just gotten saved.
 This is because consecration is the basis for every spiritual experience.